Updated: 22-09-2025 at 5:30 PM

 Read more: Aadhaar Card

-The regulator seeks to address mis-spelling grievances partly attributed to misinformation around surrender charges driving lapses or surrenders.
+The regulator seeks to address mis-spelling grievances, partly attributed to misinformation around surrender charges, driving lapses or surrenders.
 Insurers now need consistency across all policy durations and identify what drives complaints to curb unsuitable advice.

 While lower charges may hurt profits initially, focusing on suitable advice and maintaining customer trust long-term better serves policyholders and the industry alike.
 Higher SSVs can also help deter mis-selling by providing a better safety net for those sold inappropriate policies.